A. Why is data protection important?

 Twilio Inc., 375 Beale Street, Suite 300, San Francisco, CA 94105, USA

 sms4.de - mobile messaging e.K, Andre Probst, Theodor-Ott-Ring 34, 89182 Bernstadt, Germany

-We have integrated an SDK (Software Developer Kit) of the map service Mapbox into the hvv switch app, to allow for easy and reliable use of the hvv switch app.
+We have integrated an SDK (Software Developer Kit) of the map service Mapbox into the hvv switch app to enable you to use the hvv switch app easily and reliably.
 The provider is Mapbox Inc. with headquarters at 740, 15th Street NW, Washington DC, 20005, USA.
-In order for you to use the features of Mapbox, it is necessary to save your IP address.
-Information about your device and location are also collected and temporarily saved.
-This information is usually transferred to a Mapbox server in the USA and may be processed there.
-We have no influence over this data transmission.
-You can find out more about data processing by Mapbox by visiting https://www.mapbox.com/privacy/.
+In order to use the functions of Mapbox, it is necessary to save your IP address.
+In addition, device information and location data are also collected and temporarily stored.
+This information is usually transferred to a Mapbox server in the USA and can be processed there.
+You can find more information about data processing by Mapbox at Mapbox Privacy .

 We have integrated a PayPal SDK (Software Developer Kit) into the hvv switch app, in order to provide you with an easy way of paying using PayPal.
 The provider is PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal L-2449, Luxembourg.
 PayPal uses this SDK for risk management reasons to protect its services and its customers from fraud and abuse.
 In addition to your IP address, PayPal will also collect and process information about your device, technical usage data and location data using the SDK.
 We have no influence over this data transmission and processing.
 You can find out more about data processing by PayPal by visiting https://www.paypal.com/en/webapps/mpp/ua/privacy-full.